You are $75 away from free shipping

 Sorry, you must log in to save an item.

 When it comes to skin care concerns, sun exposure and sun damage are at the top of most of our lists.
-From sun spots to wrinkles to more serious concerns such as skin cancer, UV rays can take a toll on your skin.
+UV rays can take a toll on your skin, from sun spots to wrinkles to more serious concerns such as skin cancer.
 While you likely know about the importance of sun protection—this isn’t anything new to you—you may not know about one of the ways to determine how to best protect your skin: taking your Fitzpatrick Skin Type into account.
-Wondering what the Fitzpatrick Skin Type is and how you can determine your type?
-We’re detailing everything you need to know, below.
+If you’re wondering what the Fitzpatrick Skin Type is and how you can determine your type (hint: you’ll need to use the Fitzpatrick scale), we’re detailing everything you need to know, below.

 Before we jump into what your Fitzpatrick Skin Type is, let’s cover what exactly the Fitzpatrick Skin Type is as a whole—via a brief history lesson.
 According to the Skin Cancer Foundation, the Fitzpatrick Skin Type is a skin classification system, identifying how likely an individual is to get skin cancer.
-Developed back in the 1970s, the system explains that there are six skin phototypes, which go from light to dark.
+The system was developed back in the 1970s and explains that there are six skin phototypes, which go from light to dark.

-Like we said above, there are six skin phototypes included in the Fitzpatrick Skin Type system.
+Like we said above, there are six skin phototypes included in the Fitzpatrick scale.
 It’s all based on how you score after answering a few questions, courtesy of the Skin Cancer Foundation.
 Do the math, adding up your score from each question to find yours.

 First up, let’s talk genes!